harterrt/harterrt/content/mozilla/why_experiment.md

 For context, this is still surprisingly difficult to do with Firefox.
 Getting a feature behind a pref so we can switch it on and off remotely adds a lot of complexity.
-Folks are understandibly curious about why we're going through such a rigamorole.
+Folks are understandably curious about why we're going through such a rigmarole.

 Let's consider some simpler options (and why they don't actually work).